GafferHQ/gafferhq.github.io/_posts/2019-08-16-announce-gaffer-54.md

 As with our last major release, there are some breaking changes with older scripts that you should check up on, as well as some new articles for your perusal and edification in the documentation.

-The [full changelog](https://github.com/GafferHQ/gaffer/releases/tag/0.54.0.0) for this update is quite a whopper.
+The changelogs for this release are [here](https://github.com/GafferHQ/gaffer/releases/tag/0.54.0.0) and [here](https://github.com/GafferHQ/gaffer/releases/tag/0.54.1.0), but they are very long reads, in full.
 To save you some time, we've provided a summary of the most important changes below.

 Enjoy!